juliesymons/juliesymons/GettingStarted.md

 Sensors are inputs to *tensor fields* from external data streams, such as a video camera or a file.
 For a video camera, the sensor feeds one frame (or batch of frames) as a *tensor field* at each step of the *compute graph* for computation.
 Other examples of external data streams are consoles, video displays, microphones, speakers, touch sensors, databases, and so on.

-The `libcog/sensors/ScalarSensorActuatorExample` in the tutorial illustrates how to implement a scalar sensor and actuator using
+In `libcog/sensors` the [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorActuatorExample.scala) tutorial illustrates how to implement a scalar sensor and actuator using
 Scala iterators and functions.
-Find it here: [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorActuatorExample.scala).

 Here's the constructor of a new sensor:
 `val date = new Sensor(Shape(3), getTime)`